Optical jukebox: Access time issues

-All the jukeboxes work best when only a few users need to access the discs at the same time.
-Small jukeboxes have only one or two CD, DVD, UDO or Blu-ray drives, so only one or two users can share the jukebox at the same time.
-If additional users want to use a new disc, they have to wait for the disc to be swapped by the robotics in the jukebox.
+Unlike tape, and similarly to HDDs, optical discs are random access with millisecond seek times allowing easy search and multiple users when requests are confined to a given disc.
+Jukeboxes work best when only a few users need to access its library at the same time.

+Small jukeboxes have only one or two CD, DVD, or Blu-ray drives, so users requesting simultaneous access to files on only one or two discs can share the jukebox at the same time.
+If additional users want to use a different disc, they have to wait for the disc to be swapped by the robots in the jukebox and the drive to spindown/spinup.
 This takes from 4 to 9 seconds.
-Larger jukeboxes have six or more readers, so more users can simultaneously access the different discs at the same time.
-A more efficient recommendation is to have a disk cache attached to the jukebox for a higher number of simultaneous users.
-This way, the configuration operates in a FILO (First In Last Out) Manner.
-Here, files accessed are only sent back to the optical discs after they have been utilized.
+Larger jukeboxes have six or more drives, so more users can simultaneously access different discs at the same time.

+A more efficient option is to have an HDD or SSD cache attached to the jukebox for a higher number of simultaneous users.
+This way, the configuration operates in a FILO (First In Last Out) manner, so files changed are only sent back to the optical discs after they have been used.
 Changes may or may not be saved or versioned based on the user configuration and accessibility settings on the storage management software that runs the optical jukebox.
-The number of drives in the jukebox can be up to six depending on the size of the jukebox.
-The drives will read and write the data to the RAID / Disc cache and then present to end users.
-This way the 4–6 seconds read time only occurs during the initial data read process, then the data is sent to the cache.
+The drives will read and write the data to the RAID / disc cache and then present it to end users.
+This way the read time only occurs during the initial data read process, then the data is sent to the cache.